rubyonracetracks/tutorial-rails-rubymn2/06-04-opening_index_search.md

   <div class="actions"><%= f.submit "Search" %></div>
 <% end %>
 ```
 * Enter the command "test1".
-Now your test fails because search_openings_path is undefined.
+Now your 3 test fail because search_openings_path is undefined.

 ### Routing
 * Edit the config/routes.rb file.
 Replace the line that begins with "resources :openings" with the following: